-The UKCAT Situational Judgement Test (UKCAT SJT) assesses your non-academic abilities including: ethics, empathy, integrity, communication skills and team working.
-In the UKCAT SJT, you are presented with 19 scenarios following which you have to rate how appropriate or important it is to carry out an action.
-This page provides an overview of the section as well as our top UKCAT Situational Judgement tips.
+The UCAT Situational Judgement Test (previously UKCAT Situational Judgement) assesses your non-academic abilities including: ethics, empathy, integrity, communication skills and team working.
+In the UCAT SJT, you are presented with 19 scenarios following which you have to rate how appropriate or important it is to carry out an action.
+This page provides an overview of the section as well as our top UCAT Situational Judgement tips.

-There are two types of UKCAT SJT questions, designed to assess your integrity, communication and adaptability:
+There are two types of UCAT SJT questions, designed to assess your integrity, communication and adaptability:

 After each scenario you are presented with an action.
 You need to rate how appropriate this action is in the context of the scenario.
 The options are: ‘very appropriate’, ‘appropriate, but not ideal’, ‘inappropriate, but not awful’ and ‘very inappropriate’.

 For example, if you see a colleague struggling, would it be appropriate to speak to them?
 Or report them to your supervisor?
 Or perhaps both?

 An important thing to remember for Situational Judgement is that the action in the question shouldn’t be assumed to be the only action taken – for example, it may be appropriate to speak to your colleague, as well as speaking to your supervisor.